 Ordinarily you wouldn’t consider other owners when buying a car, but Bronco owners seem to be a rare bunch.
 There is a large, nearly fanatical following for the Bronco.
 Clubs all over the country get together and take their rigs to the limits.
 You can join the Early Bronco Mailing List (EBML) bronco.com, classicbroncos.com or broncofix.com and instantly be in touch with over 1000 other Bronco owners around the country.
 It isn’t rare to hear stories of people letting other Bronco owners use their houses, garages, spare parts, and skills to help them out.
 It’s an elite club and the owners are very high quality people.

-There are many Early Bronco sites available on the internet, and that is a great place to see what can be done to the Early Bronco.
+There are many Early Bronco websites available on the internet, and that is a great place to see what can be done to the Early Bronco.
 Just on this site, there is a wide array of possibilities displayed.
-The sites are also a valuable source of information on how-to for most projects you decide to under take.
+The sites are also a valuable source of information on how-to for most projects you decide to undertake.